alohamora/Pacman-killer/README.md

 ## PACKMAN-KILLER:
 This game is made as a part of Assignment-1 of the course Graphics inspired from original pacman killer game.
+The game provides support for infine world and also mouse drag support for controlling the ball.

 ### Player:
 The player consists of the orange color ball.